 If you're looking for a premium theme, I recommend the Thesis theme.
 RowdyKittens was built using this wordpress theme.

 3. How do I come up with a blog name and brand it?

 When you're trying to decide what name to go with, pick something that resonates with you.
 If you're still having a hard time deciding on a name, make a list of words that you like.
 Try to combine some of them into two-word pairs and see what you come up with.
 By combining two words you can often create a term with a new meaning.
-I used that exercise when I came up with the name for my ebook, Smalltopia.

 I didn't start RowdyKittens with branding in mind and it's not my primary concern right now.
 When it comes to writing and business, my core philosophy is simple and straight forward: